YashIsTheBest247/PioneerAI/README.md

-# 🧠 AI Learning Assistant
+# 🧠 PioneerAI: AI Learning Assistant

 An AI-powered learning tool that processes YouTube videos and PDFs to generate flashcards, quizzes, and enables contextual chat using Retrieval-Augmented Generation (RAG).